One man's treasure is another's trash.

 - In the Ben10 fanfiction Hero High: Earth Style, Ren has a solid gold picture frame.
 She laments the fact that she was surprised how valuable the material was on earth, as it was quite common on her planet.

-- In Petty's take on the Nuzlocke Pokémon Challenge, Barb the Nidoran/rina/queen collects pieces of paper that she finds, which trainer Locke ignores.
-After Locke has a meltdown, Barb offers to share her "paper collection" to cheer her up, and Locke discovers that it contains the SS Anne ticket and the Bike Voucher, which are priceless in the games and to Locke, but just paper to Barb, who happily lets Locke have them.
+- In Petty's take on the Nuzlocke Pokémon Challenge, Barb the Nidoran/rina/queen collects pieces of paper that she finds.
+After trainer Locke has a nervous breakdown, Barb offers to share her "paper collection" to cheer her up, and Locke discovers that it contains the SS Anne ticket and the Bike Voucher, which are valuable Key Items in the games and to Locke, but just paper to Barb, who happily lets Locke have them.
+It's a twofer with Grail in the Garbage, since the rest of Barb's collection appears to be just paper trash, like receipts and old greeting cards.

 - In one chapter of Ellen Brand's Personality Conflicts series, Ignatz Hills, proprietor of the "Old As The Hills" antique store, sells a glass statue, priced at thirty dollars, to a customer on Christmas Eve.
 The stranger, who wears a trench coat and fedora (and is actually Ecliptor, buying a present for Astronoma), pays with a "perfect clear emerald, the size of a fingernail, without flaws".
 When Hill protests that perfect emeralds are incredibly rare (and far more valuable than the statue he just sold), Ecliptor replies that "Where I come from, they're as common as grains of sand."